icute1349/ansible-Vagrant-ELK_Stack/README.md

 <pre>$ sudo yum install -y nginx</pre>

 <p>2.
 Configure nginx to proxy the port 80 requests to port 9200.
 We do this by configuring an nginx server block:</p>
-<pre>$ wget https://assets.digitalocean.com/articles/logstash/kibana3.conf # this is a sample VirtualHost configuration from Digital Ocean</pre>
+<pre>$ wget https://gist.githubusercontent.com/thisismitch/2205786838a6a5d61f55/raw/f91e06198a7c455925f6e3099e3ea7c186d0b263/nginx.conf # this is a sample server block configuration from Kibana's github repository</pre>
 <ul>
-<li><p>Change the "ServerName" value to your domain name:</p>
+<li><p>Change the "server_name" value to your domain name:</p>
 <pre>$ vi kibana3.conf</pre></li>
 </ul>